19jrushlow/SWE-Project/README.md

 Node.js is required to initialize the project, it can be installed at: https://nodejs.org/en.

-Once you have installed Node.js, run setup.bat to automatically install dependencies.

-Or, you can manually do this by changing directory to the project directory and then running the command npm run setup.
+You can manually install dependencies by running the command npm run setup within the project directory in a terminal.

 **Running and testing:**